Thanus-Kumaar/FDS-project/README.md

 # FDS-project
-This repo has source code of our FDS project.
+This repo has the source code of our FDS project.